dorinmoldovan/swag/README.md

 Dorin Moldovan & Claudia Pop & Marcel Antal & Tudor Cioara & Ionut Anghel & Ioan Salomie

-See more details about our research activity at the following link [DSRL](http://dsrl.coned.utcluj.ro/)
+See more details about our research activity at the following link [DSRL](http://dsrl.coned.utcluj.ro/).

 ## License

-This project is licensed under the GPL License - see the [LICENSE](LICENSE) file for details
+This project is licensed under the GPL License, see the [LICENSE](LICENSE) file for details.

 ## Research Articles